pantheon-systems/documentation/source/content/guides/integrated-composer.md

 </TabList>

-See the section [Add a Dependency to an Individual Site](#add-a-dependency-to-an-individual-site) above to add module/plugin or theme as a dependency to your site.
+See [Add a Dependency to an Individual Site](#add-a-dependency-to-an-individual-site) above to add module/plugin or theme as a dependency to your site.

 ### Changes Lost During Upstream Updates